Wisdom teeth removal in Melbourne

 What if I’m scared or nervous about wisdom teeth removal?

 This is perfectly normal and our team at FirstBite Dental will help reassure you and walk you through the steps involved.

-- Most people will be fine removing their wisdom teeth in the chair while watching tv or listening to music.
+- Most people will be fine having their wisdom teeth removed in the dental chair while watching TV or listening to music.

 - We offer Sleep Dentistry in our practice at an additional cost.

-- A referral can also be organised to have the procedure done in a hospital setting with a general anaesthetic at an additional cost.
-This is where a general anaesthetic is used under the supervision of a dental anaesthesiologist.
-In Australia IV sedation can only be performed by a qualified anaesthesiologist.
+- We can organise a referral for the wisdom teeth extraction procedure to be done in hospital, under a general anaesthetic at an additional cost.
+This is where a general anaesthetic is used under the supervision of a dental anaesthetist.
+In Australia, only qualified anaesthetists can perform IV sedation.

 Your FirstBite dentist can discuss your options with you.
 It is also important to know the complications associated with the procedure, so please ask.
 You can view our consent form here.